photonstorm/lazer/worklog.md

 Pixi works on the basis of a BaseTexture which contains just the source image and a few other settings (including a FrameData collection), then it uses a Texture for each Sprite, which can have custom crop etc applied without messing with the underlying Frame objects.
 This is a quite nice approach although I can't help but feel we could simplify things a little.

+--

+** Convert Frame to SpriteSheet (FrameSet?) / Parse Frame - that is how we'll allow you to embed a sprite sheet into an atlas and still create animation data from it **

+** I need to find a way to define an Animation with either indexes or frame names (like currently), but that can span multiple images.
+Maybe an Animation just contains _references_ to Frame objects, and it doesn't matter what cache they are in: How to tell if texture needs updating?
+Don't, just set currentFrame and handle it then.

+Frames are part of a FrameData set, but what I'm wondering now is why?
+What benefit does that provide?
+My thought is 'frame name lookup'.
+Should there be 1 FrameData per atlas? (and thus 1 per single image too), or just one massive FrameCache, split into 'cache names', then FrameData per name?

+Needed outcome: Ability to just pass a Texture to a renderer, not a Sprite.
+Therefore Texture needs to know about the source image + crop rect + frame + uv data + blend mode.

 ### 5th January 2016